Malik Al Nasir

 Books

-Malik Al Nasir is an author, a performance poet and a filmmaker from Liverpool, whose remarkable life has been the subject of much media attention internationally.
+Malik Al Nasir is an author, a performance poet, filmmaker and an award-winning academic from Liverpool, whose remarkable life has been the subject of much media attention internationally.
 Born in Toxteth in the mid '60s, Malik grew up facing a range of hardships that saw him enter the care system in the '70s and following his release back on to the streets of post-riot Toxteth in the '80s, he encountered the legendary poet and civil rights activist Gil Scott-Heron.
-This chance encounter was to be life changing for this traumatised and semi literate street kid, when Gil took Malik under his wing and mentored him from semi-literacy to a masters degree through poetry.
+This chance encounter was to be life changing for this traumatised and semi-literate street kid, when Gil took Malik under his wing and mentored him from semi-literacy to a master's degree through poetry.

-Malik’s body of work from that time entitled 'Ordinary Guy' was published in 2004 under his former name 'Mark T. Watson' and dedicated to Gil, with a foreword by legendary grandfather of rap Jalal Nuriddin (The Last Poets).
-Jalal introduced him to Islam and named him Malik and as Malik grew to produce music and film, he recorded with both Gil Scott-Heron and The Last Poets, who feature on his double album 'Rhythms of the Diaspora Vols 1 & 2' by Malik & The O.G's (Mentis Records 2015).
+Malik’s body of work from that time entitled 'Ordinary Guy' (Fore-Word Press 2004) was published under his former name 'Mark T. Watson' and dedicated to Gil, with a foreword by legendary grandfather of rap Jalal Nuriddin (The Last Poets).
+Jalal introduced him to Islam and named him Malik, and as Malik grew to produce music and film, he recorded with both Gil Scott-Heron and The Last Poets, who feature on his double album 'Rhythms of the Diaspora Vols 1 & 2' by Malik & The O.G's (Mentis Records 2015).

-Malik has produced and appeared in several factual documentaries with Gil Scott-Heron, The Last Poets, Benjamin Zephaniah, Public Enemy, and many other luminaries of the spoken word and has been hand-reared by the urban griots and founders of revolutionary RAP.
+Malik has produced and appeared in several factual documentaries with footballers Mark Walter and Graeme Souness; poets Gil Scott-Heron, The Last Poets and Benjamin Zephaniah; also rap artists Public Enemy, Ice T and many others.
 Gil once described Malik as his ‘protégé’.

-Malik started tracing his roots back through slavery over 15 years ago and has made some remarkable discoveries, which have featured on the BBC, as well as in the Times, The Daily Mail and The Wall Street Journal.
-Malik’s pioneering research has been recognised by Sir Hilary Beckles (Chair CARICOM Commission for slavery reparations), historian David Olusoga, as well as The University of Cambridge.
-Malik commences a PhD in history at the University of Cambridge with a full scholarship in Oct 2020 in recognition of the significance of his life story.
+Malik started tracing his roots back through slavery over 20 years ago, and has made some remarkable discoveries, with links to - among others - Prime Minister Gladstone, which have featured on the BBC, as well as in The Times, The Daily Mail, The Guardian, and The Wall Street Journal.
+Malik’s pioneering research has been recognised by Sir Hilary Beckles (Chair of the CARICOM Commission for slavery reparations), historian Prof. David Olusoga, as well as The University of Cambridge, where Malik completed a PhD in history in 2025, having been awarded a full scholarship in recognition of the significance of his research.

 Non-Fiction